Black farmers call for justice from the USDA

 There are only 48,697 producers who identified as Black, making up about 1.4% of the nation's 3.4 million producers, according to the 2017 Census of Agriculture, the latest federal dataset on American farmland demographics.
 A majority live in the southeastern and mid-Atlantic states.

-Following the Civil War, Black Americans were promised "40 acres and a mule" by the federal government, a promise that never came to pass.
+Following the Civil War, Black Americans were promised "40 acres and a mule" by the federal government, but many say even that promise never came to pass.

 Advocates say the inability for Black farmers to get a start, and later the sharp drop in population totals, is in part due to what they call USDA's discriminatory lending practices, and often specific loan officers' biases.